lakritidis/FLAGR/README.md

 Both libraries are licensed under the [http://www.apache.org/licenses/LICENSE-2.0](Apache License, version 2).

-Detailed documentation on the FLAGR and PyFLAGR components are provided in the user manual, that resides into the `docs/` directory.
+Detailed documentation on the FLAGR and PyFLAGR components can be found in the `docs/` directory.

-Representative code examples in C++ and Python can be found on the `examples/` directory.
+Code examples in C++ and Python exist in the `examples/` directory.

 ## Compiling from Sources